January 12, 2021 This feature was originally published in September 2020.

 Many who are unfamiliar with Rust will likely see the survival game as being all about upwards progression and trying to get through the building tiers as quickly as possible.
 But it’s actually much more complicated than that.

-Building in Rust is all about understanding the psychology of your opponent and predicting how they will raid you, to create the most frustrating route possible.
+Building games like Rust are all about understanding the psychology of your opponent and predicting how they will raid you, to create the most frustrating route possible.
 It’s about balancing your needs against a commitment to farming, exploiting the game for whatever advantage you can muster, and trying your best to discourage your opponent from finishing their raid.
 In the world of Rust, size isn’t everything.